 This route extends approximately 2.5 kilometres.
-The section of the road from Commons Road to the Trim Road will be constructed commensurate with the development of the lands at Duffsland and Balreask Old, and will be developer driven.
-A Part VIII planning consent is in place for part a) of LDR 2.
+The section of the road from Commons Road to the Trim Road will be constructed commensurate with the development of the LAP 3 lands at Duffsland and Balreask Old, and will be developer driven.

-LDR 3 Completion of Local Distributor Road between the Athboy Road and the Rathaldron Road including the provision of a bridge over the Blackwater.
-The section of the road will provide access to the lands to the north west of the town to be developed for community facilities to include the provision of the site reserved for a Regional Hospital.
+ST 3 Completion of Local Distributor Road between the Athboy Road and the Ratholdren Road including the provision of a bridge over the Blackwater.
+The section of the road will provide access to the lands to the north west of the town to be developed for community facilities to include the provision of the Regional Hospital.